Gabapentin (Neurontin): Misuse, Withdrawal & Addiction Treatment

 Gabapentin Detox and Withdrawal

-A study published by the journal Annals of Pharmacotherapy reported that withdrawal symptoms from gabapentin typically first appeared within 12 hours to seven days of stopping use.
-Suddenly stopping gabapentin use can also trigger seizures, particularly if the medication was being used to control a seizure disorder to begin with.1
+A case study review published by the journal Annals of Pharmacotherapy reported that the appearance of withdrawal symptoms from gabapentin occurred within 12 hours to seven days of stopping use.6 Suddenly stopping gabapentin use may also be associated with seizure activity, particularly if the medication was being used to control a seizure disorder to begin with.1

 Treating Gabapentin Addiction

 Like other types of addiction, cases of compulsive and problematic gabapentin use will likely require more than the relatively brief of detox and withdrawal management to promote successful recovery.14 An important goal of professional detoxification is to prepare a person for a longer-period of professional rehabilitation once withdrawal has been safely and successfully managed.

 What such a rehabilitation period will specifically entail is likely to vary depending on program type and patient needs.
 In general, however, many programs and their treatment offerings will be informed by several of the 13 Principles of Effective Treatment, as outlined by the National Institute on Drug Abuse.
 Some of these principles include:14,15